oinone/oinone-docs/en/DevManual/Tutorials/MasterTheFront-endFramework/README.md

 :::

+The first chapter briefly introduces the basics of developing with Oinone.
+We will have a brief understanding of the concept of metadata, which includes the four parts of model, field, view, and action, which are also the core of developing with Oinone.
+This section contains a lot of concepts and theory, so we recommend that you sit through it all and try your best to memorize it.

-The first project will create a Gantt chart page by combining existing views.
-It is interesting to see how to leverage existing code and modify it to meet our needs.
-Furthermore, this project is highly practical and will incorporate methodologies for handling the customization of any new type of view.
-Learning and mastering this skill can lead to a better understanding of Oinone development in the future.
+In our first project in Chapter 2, we'll create a Gantt chart page by combining existing views.
+It would be interesting to see how we could take the existing code and modify it to suit our needs.
+Moreover, this project is a realistic one that will contain methodologies when dealing with customizing any kind of new views.
+Learning and mastering this skill can lead to better understanding in the future development process using Oinone.

-The second project focuses on the transformation of the gallery view.
-When using the gallery view to meet our business scenarios, simply defining a card using DSL may not achieve the desired display effect.
-In such cases, customizing a type of card becomes essential.
+The second project is aimed at the transformation of gallery views.
+When we use gallery views to satisfy our business scenario, simply defining a card using a DSL may not achieve the presentation we want.
+At this point, it is necessary to customize a class of cards.